Microsoft Defender for Endpoint series – Onboard using Azure Arc – Part3C

 Copy the Service Principal Client ID and Client secret.

-With Azure Arc, tags can be important for configuring more structure in the resources, as you may have Arc-enabled for different geographics/ datacenter and locations.
+With Azure Arc, tags can be important for configuring more structure in the resources, as you may have Arc-enabled for different geographics/data centers and locations.
 Use the default tags/ or create custom tags for specific Azure Arc resources.

 The script can be copied for running the initial installation and Azure Arc onboarding.
 The PS1 script can be downloaded using the download button.
 When onboarding different subscriptions.
 The script can be changed without performing the complete wizard again.
 When using connection with service principals the secret of the principal need to be filled in.